Prompt

 Powerlevel10k

-Powerlevel10k prompt may display the arrow dividers as grey instead of color.
-The color for those chars is rendered grey due to Warp's minimum contrast setting, as Warp updates colors to enforce a minimum contrast ratio for readability.
+When installing the Powerlevel10k (P10k) prompt, we recommend you use the Meslo Nerd Font.
+P10K may display the arrow dividers as grey instead of color.
+The color for those chars is rendered grey due to Warp's minimum contrast setting.
 To workaround this issue, go to Settings > Appearance > Text > Enforce minimum contrast and set it to "Never".

 Warp does support p10k version 1.19.0 and above.
-Make sure you have the latest version installed as well as restart Warp after the installation/update of p10k.
+Ensure you have the latest version installed and restart Warp after the installation/update of p10k.
 Then enable the custom prompt as stated above and it should work.

 Warp still doesn't fully support some p10k features like transient prompt and visual features like gradients.